rimonkayastha/blogger_hub/README.md

 * Edit account details
 * Create blog posts with option to upload images
 * Edit and delete blog posts
-* Read and view other users' blog posts in a grid format with pagination
+* Read and like other users' blog posts in a grid format with pagination
 * Open a post to view the full content
 * Search for posts using post title or author